MTasia/Laboratory-work-Cpp/README.md

-# Laboratory-work-C-
-Laboratory work in C++ for 4th of the SPbTU
+Laboratory work in C++ for 4th of the SPbTU for the elimintation ot the academic difference